Odizinne/SteamShine/README.md

 Set check interval.
 SteamShine will only write to disk if an update in `apps.json` is needed.
 Check `Start SteamShine` and close the window.
 SteamShine will periodically check for added or removed steam games.

+Advanced mode will try to bind to launched game executable, allowing to quit stream on game ending and vice versa.
+This is experimental and might not work everytime.

+Every changes in the ui will autoupdate list if needed and will be saved to settings.
+Settings are restored on startup.

 ## To-do
 - ~~Add ability to stop stream when stopping game~~